polterguy/phosphorusfive/plugins/extras/p5.http/README.md

 ```
 /*
- * Checking if PGP key exists from before, and if not, creating it.
+ * Checking if our dummy PGP key exists from before, and if not, creating it.
  */
 p5.crypto.list-public-keys:SOME_DUMMY_PGP_KEYPAIR@SOMEWHERE.COM
 if:x:/-/*